Buttery Smooth: The Mac ARMed (NASDAQ:AAPL)

 But to put it another way, these are the worst Apple Silicon Macs we are going to see.
 As I mentioned, the interesting part of the iFixit teardowns were how incredibly similar these computers are to the previous generation Intel computers outside of the motherboard.
 Right now they are focusing on that new motherboard and leaving the rest alone for the most part.
 The biggest change is the absence of the fan in the MacBook Air.
 That is just empty space under a cold plate passive cooler right now.
 Empty space is something you rarely see in an Apple mobile product.

-So the focus right now is getting these things to market within two years and have them be great computers that people love.
+So, the focus right now is getting these things to market within two years and have them be great computers that people love.
 So far so good.

 But the low power and heat profiles open up a lot of design possibilities.
 A few thoughts on future models: